How to grow Nepeta common name Cat Mint

 Plants that look good with Nepeta - Cat Mint

-There is also a variety commonly used in hanging baskets, Nepeta glechoma 'Variegata', N hederacea also known as variegated ground ivy, which has very pretty with delicate mauve flowers early in the year, see centre image below.
-Even though this variety is universally used in summer bedding arrangements trailing down from hanging baskets and tubs, it is in fact fully hardy and can be overwintered.
+There is a variety commonly used in hanging baskets, Nepeta glechoma 'Variegata', N hederacea also known as variegated ground ivy.
+It has delicate mauve flowers early in the year, see centre image below.
+This variety is universally used in summer bedding arrangements trailing down from hanging baskets and tubs.
+In fact, it is fully hardy and can be overwintered, saving money on next year's garden budget.

 Silver Planting combination Nepeta and Artemisia